 48. Michael B. Jordan Hairstyle

 Michael B. Jordan turned out to be a delicious cupcake when he grew up.
 He’s a dashing young man with a style that is worth following.
 We also love his very short hairstyle with a low fade haircut.

 49. The Nick Cannon Haircut

 Actor and TV personality Nick Cannon might be famous for his brief marriage to pop singer and full-time diva Mariah Carey, but we also love him for his style and undeniable good looks.
 His quirky fashion sense always makes us smile.

 The easiest way to manage your long bangs when you have a fade is simply to comb them to the front and then slick them using some high-quality hair care product.
 Make sure they cover a portion of your forehead.

-Here are the 50 low fade haircut ideas we promised.
+Here are the 50 low fade haircuts we promised.
 From low and long bangs to 50s cuts inspired by Elvis and James Dean to afros, slick backs, pompadours, quiffs, unconventional colors, 90s throwback, and frosted tips, we took a walk through a plethora of hairstyles that you can combine with a low fade haircut.
 Write to us in the comment section below and let us know which one was your favorite.

 Mia is our junior copywriter and professional hair stylist.
 She is now working as a hairdresser in West Hollywood and dreams of opening her own salon.
 Mia is an Economics graduate who has found her true career path by developing a natural passion for men hairstyles and experimenting with vibrant colors.
 In her free time, Mia chooses to bond with her pets and share her work experience with our readers.